 Natural Language Processing is a branch of artificial intelligence in linguistics.
 Its goal is to help the interaction between computers and human languages.
 It does this by allowing computers to understand humans' natural languages.
 Natural Language Processing is a complex problem.
-A comprehensive understanding of human language requires both low-level concrete components (words) and high-level abstract concepts (idioms or phrasing).
+A comprehensive understanding of human language requires both low-level (words) and high-level (abstract) concepts.